ZaK3939/sphere-quiz/README.md

 ### Covalent

-To fetch the latest transaction for a specific address on the Scroll Mainnet, you can use the getAllTransactionsForAddress method from the TransactionService:
+To fetch the latest transaction for a specific address on the Scroll Mainnet, we uses the getAllTransactionsForAddress method for deciding player characters initial status.

 ```
 let latestTransaction = null;